Netcracker/KubeMarine/documentation/Kubecheck.md

 *Task*: `kubernetes.nodes.condition.ready`

 This test checks the condition `Ready` of the Kubernetes nodes of the cluster.

+###### 212 Kernel verison

+*Task*: `services.system.kernel_version`

+This test checks the linux kernel version with the default version, if it is lower than the required one, it issues a warning

 ###### 213 Selinux security policy